2017 MATHCOUNTS Registration is now

 the school year, coaches work with students on the School

-into the student preparation for the competition series.
+program or incorporated into the student preparation for the

-provides schools with the structure and activities to hold
+Program provides schools with the structure and activities

-regular meetings of a math club.
-Depending on the
+to hold regular meetings of a math club.
+Depending on

 receive a recognition plaque or banner and be entered into a